birdsean/neural-net-go/README.md

 The training and test data comes from the apparently oft-referenced [iris dataset](https://archive.ics.uci.edu/ml/datasets/iris).

 There's some potential directions it might be fun to take this repo:
+- [ ] Add a diagram to the README that explains how the system works
-- [ ] Generalize the data input code so different datasets can be used
+- [ ] Add unit tests
 - [ ] Support other activation functions other than sigmoid
 - [ ] Make it much more memory efficient
 - [ ] Use the system's GPU for the matrix calculations
-- [ ] Add a diagram to the README that explains how the system works
+- [ ] Generalize the data input code so different datasets can be used
 - [ ] Make it into a CLI
 - [ ] Build a more sophisticated neural net
-- [ ] Add unit tests
+- [ ] Build some parallel training
 - [ ] Save and load the matrices from previous trainings
+- [ ] Figure out how to visualize the trained network
+- [ ] Build a benchmark utility

 ## Contributions